HCMID/HCMID.github.io/tech/index.md

 See this page for more information about the [St. Isidore of Seville research lab](isidore)

+## HC MID youtube playlist

+Ten-minute "how-to" videos for some common tasks in editing manuscripts.

 ## Tech help ##

 Much of the [technical documentation on the Homer Multitext project's github site][hmtdoc] is relevant for all of HC MID's editing projects.